martinjrobins/cpp_course_material/README.md

 # Introduction to C++ 2019

-Three day C++ course with a fourth day practical
+Lecture slides and practicals for a 4 day introduction to C++ course